 Disclaimer: The information contained on this webpage should be used as a guide, and should not be considered medical or legal advice.
-Furthermore, this document is only to be used by patients who are prescribed medical cannabis or marijuana card at an Apollo Cannabis Clinic site.
+Furthermore, this document is only to be used by patients who are prescribed medical cannabis by Apollo’s healthcare practitioner.

 Medical Cannabis Basics